 Heidi Ratje – Deputy Vice President, Early Childhood

 Heidi was introduced to the AEU while studying at the University of Melbourne.
-She joined as a student member and quickly learned the value of membership during her career as an EC teacher in community run kindergartens.
+She joined as a student member and quickly learned the value of membership during her career as an Early Childhood teacher in community-run kindergartens.
 Her awareness and understanding of the importance of activism grew through working alongside amazing leadership role models.
+Read more

-A colleague encouraged her to become a sector councillor in 2012.
-The role opened up many opportunities, including participating in the WILD Women In Leadership program in 2017.
-Following this, she nominated to join the Branch Council and Branch Executive.
+A colleague encouraged her to become an AEU sector councillor in 2012.
+The role opened up many opportunities, including participating in the Women in Leadership Development (WILD) program in 2017.
+Following this, Heidi nominated to join the Branch Council and Branch Executive.

 Working as a Project Officer for Early Childhood in 2018 provided valuable experience for Heidi and an opportunity to better understand the needs of our members.
 In 2020, she took a more active role within the Inner-City Region, joining the Executive committee.
 In 2021, she nominated as regional President.